ceparazia/SQTP/docs/Event Snapshots.md

-    A Hangzhou pastry brand reviving 12th-century recipes with modern twists
+    A Hangzhou pastry brand reviving 12th-century recipes with modern twists!

+    Each bite carries 800 years of Hangzhou heritage! 🥄💫

+​

 </div>